 The Department of Education is responsible for the provision of public primary and high schools.
 Schools capacity is continually being reviewed to ensure future student enrolments can be accommodated.
-A new primary school site has been identified in the Bella Vista Precinct, in Fairway Drive.

 It has been estimated that a new high school would be required for the Castle Hill area and this could either be provided at the Showground Station Precinct or Bella Vista Station Precinct.
 Timing and location of the high school would be continually assessed as the precinct develops.

+Child Care and out of school care is generally provided by the private sector or not-for-profit in The Hills Shire.
+It is expected that the number of services will increase to meet the growing demand.
 The Open Space and Community Facilities Assessment report recommends a neighbourhood scale community facility with a minimum area of around 400-500m2 be provided to service both Kellyville, and the Bella Vista precincts.
 This would complement the new community facility that The Hills Shire Council are currently proposing to be located in Kellyville Park.
-Although a facility has been shown in the Kellyville Station Precinct proposal, the location has not been determined.
-A community facility should be integrated with future development and considered as part of a Development Application.